swup/swup/readme.md

 ```

 ## Events
-As it usually is when loading the page with js, there may be many constrains such as analytics or enabling the scripts for replaced content.
+As it usually is when loading page with JS, there may be many constrains such as analytics or enabling the scripts for replaced content.
 For this purpose, swup emits whole bunch of events triggered on document while working, which can be used as follows:
 ```javascripts
 // trigger page view for GTM
 document.addEventListener('swup:pageView', event => {